emswann/nyt-react/README.md

 2) Save articles to the database.
 3) Remove saved articles from the database.

+Finally, the user can click on any article headline and a new page will open which follows the link for the headline.

 Please refer to the video below for details regarding how the app works.

 <img src='./nyt-react.gif' alt='New York Times React GIF' width='550'>